If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 There are four different methods and each last for a different length of time, depending on the type but they all have one thing in common – you don’t have to use them every day or each time you have sex.
 The four methods of LARC are:

-False, healthcare professionals are legally allowed to provide contraceptive advice and treatment to young people under the age of 16 without parental consent.
-Find out more about your rights when visiting a sexual health clinic.
+False.
+Healthcare professionals are legally allowed to provide contraceptive advice and treatment to young people under the age of 16 without parental consent.

 False.
 The implant is fitted by a healthcare professional that has been trained specifically to perform this procedure.
 Local anaesthetic is used to numb the area so should not be painful.
 The implant is inserted under the skin using a specialist device.